Lemongrass essential oil

 2. Is lemongrass edible

 Answer: Yes it is eatable either directly by chewing or we can prepare lemongrass tea by simply boiling the leaves in water.

 3. What are the lemongrass oil health benefits?

 Answer.
 Effective in fever, indigestion, cough, and cold and menstrual cramps.

 4. How can you propagate lemongrass?

 Answer.
 Propagation of lemongrass is very easy, dip the stalk of the lemongrass in water for at least 3 weeks.
-Plant the lemongrass with new root and leaves in the pot or in the garden.
-Good porous soil should be selected for planting.
+Plant the lemongrass with new roots and leaves in the pot or in the garden.
+Porous soil is good for planting.
 Regular watering is necessary.